Shirlett/All-R-Hall-Shirlett/HW04/STAT545-HW04.md

   do(head(., n = 1)) %>%
   mutate(LifeType='Minimum_Life', LifeCountry='Minimum_Life_Country')

-#Get only the countries with the maximum life expectancies and add new columns
+#Get only the countries with the maximum life expectancies and add two new columns
 secondtble <- gaptble %>%
   do(tail(., n = 1)) %>%
   mutate(LifeType='Maximum_Life', LifeCountry='Maximum_Life_Country')